Gooseberry Jelly Made from Wild Fruit

 - 2 1/2 cups juice from green gooseberries

 - 2 1/2 cups juice from ripe (red-purple) gooseberries

 - 5 cups sugar

 Measure juice, add sugar and stir well.
 Boil over high heat until jelly sheets from a metal spoon or to 220-222 degrees F. Remove from heat; skim off foam.
-Pour jelly into hot, sterilized half-pint jars to 1/4 inch of top and seal with two-piece canning lids.* Process in a boiling water bath for 6 minutes (10 minutes for cold, unsterile jars).
+Pour jelly into hot, sterilized half-pint or pint jars to 1/4 inch of top.
+Seal with two-piece canning lids.
+Process in a boiling water bath.
+See chart below.

 * The use of paraffin is no longer recommended.
 Minnesota Extension advises the use of two-piece lids.

 |Half or quarter pints||0-1000 feet||5 minutes|

 |Half or quarter pints||2001-3000 feet||7 minutes|

 |Pints||2001-3000 feet||12 minutes|

 - Ingham, B. (2015).
 Safe Preserving: NOW jams and jellies in PINT jars.
 University of Wisconsin, Madison.
 Preserving Jams and Jellies